I am a painter and printmaker

 What I see is always more mysterious than I can imagine.

-Relating to nature tries to restrict colour and composition in painting but this tension gives the painting gravity and saves it from being merely decorative.
+Relating to reality can restrict colour and composition in painting but this tension gives the painting gravity and saves it from being merely decorative.

 The longer I paint the more I like paintings that are not quite perfect.